cgsb/hitscore/src/doc/run_babysitting.md

 The delivery without Hitscore is done by simply giving read access to the FASTQ files inside `Unaligned` (c.f. `man setfacl`).

+#### Keep SAV Files

+In order to inspect older runs with *SAV*, wet-lab people need an extract of each run directory.
+They are all there: ``/hiseq/SAV_only/`.
+The idea is to copy the `runParameters.xml` file and the `InterOp` directory.

+#### Clean-Up Pod

+Usually before each run, we check that `Pod`'s mount is at least half-empty.

+    $ df -h /hiseq
+    Filesystem            Size  Used Avail Use% Mounted on /export/gencore-raw    10T  1.8T  8.3T  18% /hiseq

+To clean-up, list the directories in `/hiseq` directories.
+Send an email to the Gencore manager, with the status of each run directory (backed-up, delivered, “some problem to investigate”, etc.).

+When both sides (*wet* and *dry* labs) agree, they send an email to `root` (`fas.bio.computing@nyu.edu`) to ask for the deletions of the directories.

+This deletion gets rid of the Intensities (since they were not backed-up);
+running the basecaller again becomes impossible.

 MiSeq
 -----